Rafael Franco: Social policy

 The Franco government introduced a number of labor reforms.
-It set the work day at 8 hours per day, made Sunday a mandatory day off, introduced the requirement that wage earners receive holidays, and limited the work week to 48 hours (35 hours for unhealthful workplaces).
+His government set the work day at 8 hours per day, made Sunday a mandatory day off, introduced the requirement that wage earners receive holidays, and limited the work week to 48 hours (35 hours for unhealthful workplaces).
 Wages were required to be paid in cash, rather than in vouchers or 'white money'.
 Other measures recognized workers' right to unionize and strike, as well as the rights of women workers.
 The government carried out Paraguay's first agrarian reform (5 May 1936), distributing over 200,000 ha of land to 10,000 peasant families, and introduced a one-year freeze on the prices of rents and leases.

 Certain measures increased the state's involvement in the economy.
 On 24 February 1936, the government created the Central Bank of the Republic of Paraguay, which took over the role of the Stock Exchange and also became the sole conduit for foreign trade.
 Rafael Franco proposed that the state should be involved in any oil exploration.
 His government also set a base price for certain key commodities such as cotton.
 In addition, the state merchant fleet was reorganized.

 The Franco government provided access to Paraguay's first Japanese settlers, and also facilitated the return of Paraguayan prisoners of war from Bolivia.